Enhanced quantum illumination of a lossy target: A sequential interaction model

 This paper is organized in the following manner.
-In Sec.~\ref{II.A} and Sec.~\ref{II.B}, we introduce the proposed model and the corresponding mathematical framework for evaluating the SNR and QCB, respectively, for both classical and quantum protocols.
-In Sec.~\ref{III} and Sec.~\ref{IV}, we then present a comparative analysis of the considered states based on these two performance metrics.
-We conclude the paper in Sec. \ref{conclude}.
+In Sec.~\ref{II.A} and Sec.~\ref{II.B} we introduce the proposed model and the corresponding mathematical framework for evaluating the SNR and the QCB for both classical and quantum protocols.
+In Sec.~\ref{III} and Sec.~\ref{IV}, we present a comparative analysis of the considered states using these two performance metrics.
+We conclude the paper in Sec. \ref{V}.